-These growth data points comprised a set of 8 measurements and we used them as both training and test data by employing leave one out cross validation (LOOCV).
+Our growth data points comprised a set of 8 measurements and we used them as both training and test data by employing leave one out cross validation (LOOCV).
 In the LOOCV approach, a set of N samples is divided into a training dataset of N-1 points and a test sample of 1 point.
 The model developed on the training set is then tested on the remaining point that was left out of the training data.
 In employing this method, we iteratively removed one point from our full dataset and determined ATP maintenance values for that N-1 dataset as described above to create a trained model.
 We then constrained our model’s methane secretion flux to the measured rate in the remaining test point and predicted maximum growth rate within that constraint using our trained model.
-Growth yields were calculated based on doubling time (td) as describe previously (53), but with our measured conversion between OD660 and cell density:

-YGDW/CH4=OD660CH4(mLmin)×0.46g/L1 OD660×1td(min)×22,400 mLmol

 All simulations were performed using the default H2 + CO2 media formulation supplemented with acetate (McNA medium).